 Chances are that if you live east of the Rockies you have seen elderberries growing wild and may not have even realized it.
 They commonly grow in moist soils alongside roadbeds, irrigation ditches and streams.
-Elder trees, also called elderberry plants, are hardy in most climates and fast growing, becoming quite large and full with densely clustered bunches of petite blossoms that produce a small, dark, extremely tart berry.
+Elderberry plants, are hardy in most climates and fast growing, becoming quite large and full with densely clustered bunches of petite blossoms that produce a small, dark, extremely tart berry.

 Elderberries grow best in soil with a pH between 5.5 and 6.5, but will tolerate a wide range of soil texture, acidity and fertility.
 They do not like constantly wet feet, though they love moisture, so make sure the area is well-drained.
 Shallow-rooted, use mulch to prohibit weed growth rather than disturbing the soil around the plant and use compost or manure mixed with the soil for the first planting in order to establish a sturdy plant.
 After the first year you will find that reinvigorating that layer of mulch, if necessary, and feeding once in the spring will result in a prolific harvest.
 Over fertilizing can be more detrimental than none at all, so if using a chemical compound, use a slow-release, balanced formula.
 Jungle Flora, an organic soil conditioner that works wonders, is also an option.